1/16/2019

 Saul Martinez

 Okay.
 No, that's very clear.
-And the outlook for credit quality, and forgive me if you address this, I jumped on a little bit late.
-But what are your, did you give any expectations for what you think, how you think NCOs or known loss provisions may track or HLL levels?
-And if not, just any color on how you're thinking about the credit quality outlook here?
+And the outlook for credit, William, forgive me if you address this.
+I jumped on a little bit late.
+But what are your – did you give any expectations for what you think – how you think NCOs or – home loss provisions may track or A-triple-L levels?
+And if not, just any color on how you're thinking about the credit quality outlook here.

 speaker

-Yeah, so, you know, as we've said in the past, you know, when you think about our particular portfolios on the commercial side, typically high investment grade on the consumer side, super prime type of portfolios, you know, our net charge us day at one roughly around 50 basis points, a little shy of that.
-And, you know, our outlook when we think about 2019 is, you know, credit quality continuing to be very stable.
-And we don't see, you know, a significant change with respect to either, you know, the rate of net charge us from a provision standpoint, the provision will really track low net charges and low growth more than anything.
+Yeah, so, you know, as we've said in the past, you know, when you think about our particular portfolios on the commercial side, typically high investment grade on the consumer side, prime, super prime type of portfolios, you know, our net charge off today at one roughly around 50 basis points, a little shy of that.
+And our outlook when we think about 2019 is credit quality continuing to be very stable.
+And we don't see a significant change with respect to either the rate of net charge-offs.
+From a provision standpoint, the provision will really track loan growth more than anything.

 speaker